Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 - Admire the iconic cathedral.
 The Duomo of Siena is famous for its black-and-white-striped exterior, its Bernini-designed dome, and its mosaic floor.
 This is one of the most memorable churches in Tuscany.

 - Try Sienese dishes.
 Siena has its own iconic eats, like truffles and panzanella.
-Join a food tour to taste the best of Siena.
+Take a cooking class to learn how to make traditional dishes at home.

 - See the Palio!
 Siena’s most famous festival, its iconic horse race, takes place on July 2 or August 16.
 If you’re interested in this, know that it’s crowded and expensive.
 I recommend booking way ahead and staying a few days to enjoy the festivities that take place for three days leading up to the race.
 Check rates on Siena hotels here.